biankamarkovic/biankamarkovic.github.io/_posts/2025-01-26-cnn-fruit-classification.md

 <br>
 #### Performance On The Test Set

 During training, we assessed our updated networks performance on both the training set and the validation set.
-Here, like we did for the baseline network, we will get a view of how well our network performs when predict on data that was *no part* of the training process whatsoever - our test set.
+Here, like we did for the baseline network, we will get a view of how well our network performs when predicting on data that was *no part* of the training process whatsoever - our test set.

 We run the exact same code as we did for the baseline network, with the only change being to ensure we are loading in network file for the updated network